janemrich/janemrich.github.io/README.md

 ### Chess Document AI
 ![Schach](/assets/img/Fischer_Score_Card.jpg)
 [Website](pawnparse.com)

 Developing Optical Character Recognition for chess tournaments.
 - Fine-tuning Vision and LLM Transformers for handwritten chess notation
 - Developing text recognition for chess notation
+- Data collection, Processing, Labeling and Design

 ### Deep Stereo RGB-only Dense 6D Object Pose Estimation (Master Thesis)
 ![Pose Estimation](/assets/img/render_bboxes.jpg)

 [Paper](https://github.com/janemrich/denstereo2/blob/denstereo/thesis.pdf) | [Repository](https://github.com/janemrich/denstereo2)

-- Leveraging stereo, we extend the state-of-the-art in the task of direct 6D pose regression.
+Researched RGB-only 6D object pose estimation.
+- Correctly identified which method in the literature will become state-of-the-art with further training and extended the method to a dual camera setup
-- Created new real-world and synthetic data with blender simulation **BlenderProc** and Kinect cameras
+- Created new real-world data with Kinect cameras, using camera calibration, and 50k synthetic samples with blender rendering and physics simulation on a Slurm cluster and generated 500k+ labels on a Slurm cluster with Python, Blender, Numpy and Numba
-- Preprocessed and cleaned data for use in a common format with **Numba**
-- Implemented a end-to-end deep learning model with **PyTorch** on a GPU Cluster with **Slurm** and **Docker**
+- Trained PyTorch model with 8 loss functions on a A100 GPU cluster with up to 8 GPUs per model with Docker containers inside Slurm jobs, optimized Hyperparameters
+- Added new modalities to the model by combining it with depth regression models and tested various forms of image fusing neural network architectures for dual cameras

 ### Deep Reinforcement Learning Agents For Pommerman
 ![Pommerman](/assets/img/pommerman.gif)